AlyssaPuype/Assignment_Programming_in_Python_2024/README.md

 - `view session`:
 - `export session [csv]/[excel] [file name]`: Exports all data to CSV or Excel file with given file name.
 All arguments required.

+Database:
+- `path db`: shows the path of the database
+- `remove db`: deletes the database, asks for confirmation

 ## Files explained:

 - **database_manager.py**: Module containing code that interacts with the database.